AdaCore/gnatstudio/docs/users_guide/extending.rst

 But the opposite is also true.
 From a script, you can execute any action registered in GPS.
 For example, you can split windows or highlight lines in the editor when no equivalent shell function exists.
-You can use this to execute external commands if the scripting language doesn't support this easily.
+You can use this to execute external commands if the scripting language does not support this easily.
 Such calls are made through a call to :file:`execute_action`, as in the following example::